scottbasgaard/p2-jams/readme.txt

 P2 Jams shows what everybody is currently listening to on your P2 site.

+= Get involved =

+Contribute to the P2 Jams source code on the [GitHub](https://github.com/scottbasgaard/p2-jams).

 == Installation ==

 1. Install P2 Jams either via the WordPress.org plugin directory, or by uploading the files to your server.